jimmybow/visdcc/README.md

 # 2. visdcc.DataTable :
 See documents of antd.js : https://ant.design/components/table/

-Using regular expressionyou to filter string
+  - Using regular expressionyou to filter string.
-Using logic expression like "x > 20 & x < 70" to filter number
+  - Using logic expression like "x > 20 & x < 70" to filter number.

 CSS :
   - https://unpkg.com/antd@3.1.1/dist/antd.css